Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 The Bottom Line

-Patient investors who understand the path to profitability, the OFS structure, and the competitive landscape will be better positioned than those chasing the name alone.
+Investors who understand the path to profitability, the OFS structure, and the competitive landscape will likely evaluate this IPO very differently from those focused only on the brand.

 Track the DRHP.
 Read the financials when they drop.
 Do not let the brand do the thinking for you.